Oxford University Press – an open access agreement for KI researchers

 - On the page Publishing Charges for Your Article, under Open Access Prepayment Account, there is a scroll down menu.
 Select Swedish Universities (BIBSAM affiliated) in the menu.
 After you have completed the next steps and you have been verified as KI affiliated you will not have to pay any APC charges.

-- Please note that other charges such as color figures or offprints are not covered.
+- Please note that other charges such as page charges, color figures or offprints are not covered.

 Author information (pdf).